JackMilman/CS470_ParticleSimulator/README.md

 ```

 ## Parallelized
-The physics calculations and collision detection remain as of yet largely unchanged, with progress on the
+The physics calculations and collision detection remain as of yet largely unchanged, with progress on the sweep-and-prune algorithm's parallelized form incomplete.

 ## Serialized

-The serialized code remains in 2-dimensions.
-We intend to update this so that it also displays 3-dimensional particles.
+### Quadtrees

+### Sweep and Prune
 A basic sweep-and-prune algorithm has been implemented with the intention of cutting down on spurious comparisons between particles that have no good likelihood of colliding.
 This algorithm performs a simple insertion sort on a list of "edges" for the axis-aligned bounding boxes of each particle, and then "sweeps" a line across the list of edges to perform finer-grained collision detection only for objects which are touched by the line at the same time.

-We have not yet been able to determine why, but even though this algorithm *should* perform better than the brute-force comparison algorithm, it appears to have worse performance with larger input sizes.
-Our preliminary guess is that the overhead cost of our implementation of the "sweep" phase of the algorithm may be unreasonably large.